vpotter/dj-pylibmc/README.rst

 `Django documentation <https://docs.djangoproject.com/en/1.11/topics/cache/#memcached>`_
 for details about using this cache backend.

-Reasons to use django-pylibmc instead, are:
+Reasons to use dj-pylibmc instead, are:

 - You would like to use pylibmc's compression feature
 - You would rather pylibmc connection/server exceptions be caught/logged and not raised